thomasabishop/eolas/Linux/systemd.md

              └─931 /usr/bin/mongod --config /etc/mongodb.conf
 Aug 17 07:25:27 archbish systemd[1]: Started MongoDB Database Server.****
 ```
+In addition to the core info it tells us the unit type.
+In this case it is a service.

 We can also view the journal entry for the given unit.
 This provides you with its diagnostic log messages: